-You will already have experienced a variety of ways of learning as you have tackled problems, learned new things and developed new interests.
-These may be formal training through work or education, or informal learning strategies such as watching a YouTube video, asking others, observing those with different strengths or reflecting and considering how to do things differently next time.
+Throughout your life, you will already have experienced a variety of ways of learning as you have tackled problems, learned new things and developed new interests.
+These may include formal training through work or education, or informal learning strategies such as watching a YouTube video, asking others, observing those with different strengths or reflecting on how to do things differently the next time they arise.

 - gaining new information

 - reflecting on past experiences and listening to feedback from others

 - assessing how you might approach situations differently in the future